 Notorious for its red lights perhaps, Amsterdam’s green lights shine brighter than most cities.
 Cycling is almost the law in this bike-berserk city, with rental facilities all over town, and a particularly handy one right at Centraal station.
 As well as bike transport, trams run everywhere, you can explore the canals on an eco-boat, and there is some excellent eco accommodation such as Conscious Hotels.

 For good Amsterdam food, there are plenty of sustainable options - from packing your pannier with street food from Noordermarkt, very central and well signposted and open Saturdays 9am-3pm, to the stunning Restaurant De Kas in the former city greenhouses in Frankendael Park.
 Or check out Pllek located in converted shipping containers across the River Ij (accessible on a free ferry service to NDSM Werf).
-After exploring the city and its environs by bike, take yourself off on one of hundreds of cycling trails this country is famous for.
+After exploring this European green city and its environs by bike, take yourself off on one of hundreds of cycling trails this country is famous for.

 As well as aiming to be carbon neutral by 2025, the Danish capital of Copenhagen is also often cited as a world leader in green town planning expertise.
 This enables a large percentage of the population to cycle to their places of work or study and, of course, for tourists to enjoy Copenhagen the slow and sustainable way.
 Copenhagen now also has its own sustainable district, Nordhavn, which is developing all the time.
 Another sussed city when it comes to tourist board info, check out the Copenhagen eco travel page for more information.
 We like a Danish that is both sweet and sustainable.

 As well as extensive cycling lanes and a superb city bike scheme, Bycyklen, organic and slow food is central to Copenhagen’s wide array of restaurants.
 Such as Gro Spiseri with its own rooftop farm or La Banchina, with its hip, hygge harbourfront vibe (and wood-fired sauna for those who want to swim before tucking in).
 The street food market, Reffen, is all about keeping the food scene organic, local and plastic free.
+Copenhagen is by far one of Europe's greenest cities.

 Lisbon is the green leader for the new decade, being awarded Green Capital status for 2020.
 Read our Lisbon blog for more details.
 The main thing about Lisbon is the fact that it is completely steering away from cars.
 The city’s iconic yellow trams are one of the best ways to get about, but with a superb bus, train and three funky funicular facilities, Lisbon started to leave cars behind in the last decade.
 The public cycle Gira scheme is easy to use via its app, where you can buy a 24-hour pass, or longer if you need it.